darrylo/sparkyvm/README.md

   outside.
 Of course, this being linux, you can change that, but that's beyond the scope of this project; you're on your own if you want to do that.

-* The directory containing the "Vagrantfile" can be accessed inside the virtual machine, via the path `/Vagrant`.
+* The directory containing the `Vagrantfile` can be accessed inside the virtual machine, via the path `/Vagrant`.

 * To suspend the virtual machine, do: